Embeddings for $\mathbb{A}$-weakly differentiable functions on domains: Introduction

+for all $u\in\hold^\infty(\bar{\ball},V)$. \end{theorem} Here, the Besov spaces on domains are defined as in \cite[Sec.~2]{devoresharpley}.~We obtain the embeddings $\sobo^{\A,1}(\ball)\hookrightarrow\sobo^{s,n/(n-k+s)}(\ball,V)$ if we choose $q=n/(n-k+s)$ (cp. \cite[Thm.~8.1]{VS}).
+The same method also gives the embedding $\sobo^{\A,1}(\ball)\hookrightarrow\sobo^{k-1,n/(n-1)}(\ball,V)$ (cp. \cite[Thm.~1.3]{VS}).
+The novelty of Theorems~\ref{thm:main} and \ref{thm:main_k} comes from the fact that, up to our knowledge, there are only a few examples of $\lebe^1$--estimates near the boundary that go in the direction of \cite[Open~Prob.~3]{VS3} (cp. \cite{BrezisVS}).
+The result of Theorem~\ref{thm:main_k} is sharp on the fractional (or Besov) scale, in the sense that the parameter $s=k$ is ruled out by Ornstein's Non--Inequality.
+Refinements on Triebel--Lizorkin and Lorentz space scales follow in the same manner.

-This paper is organized as follows: In Section \ref{sec:prel} we collect preliminaries on function spaces, multi--linear algebra, harmonic analysis and give examples of operators.
-In Section \ref{sec:ECvsFDN} we give the proof of the first two statements in Theorem \ref{thm:tools} and complete the comparison between EC and FDN.
-In Section \ref{sec:proof} we construct the Jones--type extension and prove Theorems \ref{thm:main} and \ref{thm:main_k}.
+This paper is organized as follows: In Section~\ref{sec:prel} we collect preliminaries on function spaces, multi--linear algebra, harmonic analysis, give examples of operators, and collect relevant background results.
+In Section~\ref{sec:ECvsFDN} we give the proof of the first two statements in Theorem~\ref{thm:tools} and complete the comparison between EC and FDN in Proposition~\ref{prop:intro_EC_vs_FDN}, as well as the comparison between the embeddings \eqref{eq:VS} and \eqref{eq:main_emb}.
+In Section~\ref{sec:proof} we construct the Jones--type extension and prove Theorems~\ref{thm:main} and \ref{thm:main_k}.